-The Leonard Bernstein Office, Inc., primarily through its agents, issues a wide variety of licenses for the use of the Leonard Bernstein's Broadway works, concert compositions, audio and video recordings, books, lectures, and other writings.
-The use of Bernstein's works is governed by existing contracts, commitments, and artistic policy, so you should enquire about the availability of rights early in your planning.
+The Leonard Bernstein Office, Inc., primarily through its agents, issues a wide variety of licenses for the use of Leonard Bernstein's Broadway works, concert compositions, audio and video recordings, books, lectures, and other writings.
+The use of Bernstein's works is governed by existing contracts, commitments, and artistic policy, so you should inquire about the availability of rights early in your planning.

 Below you will find guidelines for specific types of uses.
 You will also find contact information listed with the particular in the composition catalog.
-Please note that these are guidelines only, and it is always best to enquire early to avoid any chance of having to cancel a project after you have invested time or money.
+Please note that these are guidelines only, and it is always best to inquire early to avoid any chance of having to cancel a project after you have invested time or money.

 LEONARD BERNSTEIN'S COMPOSITIONS AND THEATER WORKS

 Reviews or concerts of Bernstein's theatrical songs: contact Boosey & Hawkes.
-As a general guideline you may not use more than three songs from any one show or put the songs in a dramatic context without permission.
+As a general guideline, you may not use more than three songs from any one show or put the songs in a dramatic context without permission.